techgrounds/techgrounds-CurtPolo/04_Cloud_1/AWS-10.md

 https://www.youtube.com/watch?v=Iqzgu5UEDKo

 ### Ervaren problemen
-I could not connect to my EC2 Instance unless I add allow SSH to my inbound protocol.
-I checked on ChatGPT if it's possible to connect to my EC2 Instance without allowing SSH and the answer is "No".
+I had some issues understanding some questions, but that is because I looked too deep into them instead of keeping it simpler.

+I could not connect the first day.
+I went through all the settings to make sure everything was set in order, I even used the Reachability Analyzer to check if my connection / setup is good.

+It came out successful but still would not show the web-page.

 I also could not see the IPv4 Public DNS on the aws site, But I was able to find it using a command in the terminal

+The next day I start my instance and tried again by pasting the ip-address in my browser and it ends up working.

 ### Resultaat
 **Exercise 1**